FACTBOX-U.S. deficit super committee's 12 members

 JAMES CLYBURN: The senior member of the South Carolina

-delegation to Congress is the No. 3 House Democrat and a Pelosi
+delegation to Congress, he is the No. 3 House Democrat and a

 Congressional Black Caucus.